mattianeroni/Shuttle-Lift-Crane-AS-RS/README.md

-# Matt99
+# Shuttle-Lift-Crane AS/RS
-Simulation and web application to facilitate the used and the analysis of results.
+Simulation of a Shuttle-Lift-Crane AS/RS and web application to facilitate the used and the analysis of results.